 |Lajpat Nagar||15k – 25k||25k – 35k||45k – 60k|

 |Ashok Vihar||11k – 16.5k||16k – 30k||30k – 45k|

 |Saket||8.5k – 17k||18k – 35k||30k – 55k|

 |Hauz Khas||30k – 45k||32k – 45k||70k – 1lac+|

 |Shanti Niketan||40k – 50k||50k – 80k||80k – 1lac+|

 YOUR-SPACE – Student Housing Community

-Your-space, with its four pillars of Safety, Comfort, Community and Health, respects and addresses the needs of students who study away from home, providing them with a comfortable living space nearest to their academic institutions.
-Keeping in mind the safety and comfort for students aged 16-25, Your-Space has set up its properties in various posh localities, providing you with not just a living-space but many more luxurious amenities.
+Your-space, with its four pillars of Safety, Comfort, Community and Health, respects and addresses the needs of students who study away from home, providing them with an affordable living space in Delhi with a comfortable living space nearest to their academic institutions.
+Keeping in mind the safety and comfort of students aged 16-25, Your-Space has set up its properties in various posh localities, providing you with not just a living space but many more luxurious amenities.

 |Property||Nearest to||Rent starting at (inclusive of meals and all facilities)|